eraj-basheer/pfSense-Firewall/README.md

-# pfSense-Firewall
+# pfSense Firewall Project

 ## Overview

 This lab involved installing and configuring pfSense in a Hyper-V virtual environment.

-The objective was to create a segmented network environment containing HR, Accounting, Sales and INTERNET/WAN networks, then configure and test firewall rules controlling traffic between these networks.
+The objective was to create a segmented network environment containing an Internal Company Network, DMZ Network, Security Testing Network and INTERNET/WAN in order to configure and test firewall rules controlling traffic between these networks.

 ## Key Learnings/Skills Learned